1973–74 Kentucky Colonels season: Transactions

-Drafts Special S and preseason signings
+ABA Drafts and preseason signings

-The Colonels drafted Ernie DiGregorio in the special circumstance draft but he signed with the NBA's Buffalo Braves.
+The Colonels drafted Ernie DiGregorio in the special circumstance draft, but he signed with the NBA's Buffalo Braves.
 The Colonels also drafted M.L.
-Carr and Ron Behagen but Carr stayed in college and Behagen signed with the NBA's Kansas City-Omaha Kings.
-Prior to the season head coach Joe Mullaney left to coach the Utah Stars and was replaced by Babe McCarthy; at the end of the season McCarthy, despite being named ABA Coach of the Year, was fired and eventually replaced by Hubie Brown who went on to win the 1975 ABA Finals in his first season.
+Carr and Ron Behagen, but Carr stayed in college and Behagen signed with the NBA's Kansas City-Omaha Kings.
+Prior to the season, head coach Joe Mullaney left to coach the Utah Stars and was replaced by Babe McCarthy; at the end of the season McCarthy, despite being named the ABA's Coach of the Year, was fired (never to coach professional basketball again afterward since he would later die from colon cancer a year later on March 17, 1975) and was later replaced by Hubie Brown, who went on to win the 1975 ABA Finals in his first season coaching the team.
+However, Brown would also be the last coach the franchise ever had in the process.